annettebalmes/annettebalmes.github.io/_posts/2023-10-05-flood-analysis.md

 </iframe>

 # Results
 When studying exact short-time frame events, using the instantaneous values gives us clues for that event.
-But if we want to evaluate the trend for the full water year, using the mean values gives us that information.
+But in order to evaluate the trend for the full water year, using the mean values gives us that information.

-Overall, we learned that the 2013 water year was not the overall highest year, but the event itself was the rarest event seen in this area since 1979.
+Overall, I learned that the 2013 water year was not the overall worst year, but the event itself was the rarest event seen in this area since at least 1979.